bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

 * For each tif, create just enough layers to trace each outline without touching.
     * Shortcut is Shift-Command-N.
 * Create another layer for details that are open paths.
-* Quick export each isolated layer to PNG in subfolder.
+* Isolate each layer, and Quick export to PNG in subfolder.
     * Custom shortcut is Command-Option-Alt-N.
 * File names don't matter.
 They're temporary.
 * Show all layers and save tif.